Welcome to Camp!

 Ramah in the Rockies is a 360-acre ranch nestled in the pristine Pike and San Isabel National Forests.
 At an elevation of 8,000 feet, the ranch is surrounded by magnificent towering mountain peaks with three mountain-fed streams running through its center.
 For more information about our site and facilities, click here!

-While at base camp, our chalutzim enjoy meals together as a community, participate in daily t’ffilot (prayers) and Jewish learning, and forge connections with their peers through nightly edah programming.
+While at base camp, our chalutzim enjoy meals together as a community, participate in daily t’ffilot (prayers) and Jewish learning, and forge connections with their peers through a variety of programming options.
 We also make time for shira (song session) and rikkud (Israeli dancing) as often as possible!
-Click here learn more about the typical daily schedule while at base camp.

 At Ramah in the Rockies, our campers participate in masa’ot, or backcountry excursions, every other week!
 While our youngest chalutzim start small with an overnight camping experience, older campers spend three, four, or five days exploring the Colorado backcountry!